 EPALE Malta - Directorate for Research, Lifelong Learning and Employability

-Mahira Spiteri is the Project Manager of EPALE at the Directorate for Lifelong Learning.
-She has a BA (Hons) in Philosophy and an International Masters in Cooperation and Development.
-She has been working on EPALE since November 2015.
+Darlene Schembri is the Project Manager of EPALE at the Directorate for Lifelong Learning.
+She has a BA (Hons) in International Relations and a Masters in European Public Affairs.
+She started working on EPALE since July 2021.

 Maruska Grech is a project coordinator and administrator at the Directorate for Lifelong Learning and is responsible for administration of adult education recruitment, classes and activities organised by the Directorate.
 She is involved in event organisation and procurement procedures.